cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 *Figure* **4.6**: *Script with a GameObject property*

-There are many ways to reference a GameObject from a script, but for this example we'll be setting up our script so we can select which mesh we want to use to use from the scene in the Unity Inspector.
-Add A GameObject property to the script like shown on line 7 of figure 4.6.
+There are many ways to reference a GameObject in the scene from a script, but for this example we'll be setting up our script so we can select a mesh in the scene from the Unity Inspector.
+Add a GameObject property to the script like shown on line 7 of figure 4.6.

 ```{.cs}
 GameObject PlaneInScene;